namtoki/English/wordlist.md

 liar:                               She accused him of being a liar.
 liberal:                            A liberal trend emerged among young people in the last election. linen*:                             Fold up the linen when you get out of bed.
+locate:                             He caused a sensation when, against nearly impossible odds, he located the royal tomb.
 lodge:                              He inherited his mother's chain of lodges and inns, so now he is a millionaire.
+luckily:                            Luckily, he was able to obtain a truck driver's license and get a job at the grocery store.
 luxury:                             I deposited half of my bonus in the bank and spent the rest on a luxury trip to Mexico.
 maid:                               The maid blushed when she opened her mailbox to find his name.
 mailbox:                            The maid blushed when she opened her mailbox to find his name.